Medical-Image-Analysis-Laboratory/Perinatal_fODF_DL_estimation/README.md

 fod_cnn_genDataGS.py to generate the two gold standards (GS1 and GS2)

-The MLP folders contains TrainMLP.py to train the MLP model of Karimi et al., Neuroimage, 2021
+The MLP folder contains TrainMLP.py to train the MLP model (by rizhong.lin@epfl.ch) of Karimi et al., Neuroimage, 2021

 dk_aux.py, dk_model.py, crl_aux and dk_seg.py include functions (developped by davood.karimi@childrens.harvard.edu) that are used by the files above.